DanyaLiupinin/how-to-learn/README.md

-# Project: Travel to Russia
+# Project: How to learn

 ## Description
-The project is dedicated to teaching methods and techniques for quickly memorizing new information
+The project is dedicated to teaching methods and techniques for quickly memorizing new information.

 ## Technologies ##
 - HTML